kurta999/CustomKeyboard/README.md

 5. **LinkCreator** - Easy symlink & hardlink creator within Windows' file explorer
 6. **Sensors** - Backend for sensors with SQLite database for measurements & graphs generation to .html file
 7. **wxWidget's GUI editor** - A very basic GUI editor with move & resize support
+8. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval

 ## Explanation
 1. **CustomMacro** - Currently requires an external Nucleo L495ZG board with UART-TTL to USB adapter for tranmitting keypresses to PC.
 The nucleo is just a simple USB Host, which receives key-presses from the connected keyboard and transmits it to PC via UART.
 It could be done with hooking in windows, but this solution always crashed the debugger in MSVC, so I went with the more expensive way.
 Macros can be added in configuration page or in settings.ini file directly.
 Firmware for Nucle board is available here: https://github.com/kurta999/UsbHost